bruno-lang/bruno-lang.github.io/glossary/index.md

 could be made within a module can likewise be done on the outside.

-In other words: Program semantics and the expressivness of the language are independent of the way a program is split into modules.
+In other words: Program semantics and the expressivness of the language are independent of the way a program is split into code units.

+To give an example: Classes are not an operative modularisation concept as the it is e.g. impossible to add methods outside the code unit that contains the class.
+Class based inheritence is also not an operative modularisation concept as the extending reference to the extended class can only be defined by the extending class and therefore within the defining module.
+In fact almost all programming system, be it OOP or FP systems lack concepts of operative modularisation what is reflected by the complications they have to solve the [expression problem](http://en.wikipedia.org/wiki/Expression_problem).